What Are California’s Airbag Warranty Laws?

 Do Faulty Airbags Make My Car A Lemon?

 The California lemon law, officially known as the Song-Beverly Consumer Warranty Act, does not have specific provisions that address defective airbags as a standalone issue.
-However, it protects consumers who purchase or lease new or used vehicles with warranty defects that substantially impair the use, value, or safety of the car, which could include issues with airbags.
+However, it protects consumers who purchase or lease new vehicles with warranty defects that substantially impair the use, value, or safety of the car, which could include issues with airbags.

 Under California lemon law, if a vehicle has a warranty defect that cannot be repaired after a reasonable number of attempts or it’s been in the shop for an extended period, the consumer may be entitled to certain remedies, including a refund or replacement from the manufacturer.